EngineerKamesh/gofullstack/Acknowledgements.md

 ## Attributions

 The Golang Gopher Mascot logo was designed by Renee French.

+The gopher user artwork used in the GopherFace web application is courtesy of the [Gopherize.me](http://gopherize.me) website.
+Artwork by Ashley McNamara.
+Web app by Mat Ryer.

 The 2D Color Gopher Drawing shown in the video, A Brief Introduction to Programming, was created by Takuya Ueda.